vectordotdev/vector/rfcs/2021-10-12-9568-automatic-namespacing.md

 ## Proposal

+To solve for above, we'd like to introduce implicit configuration namespacing based on Vector's configuration directory structure.
+This aligns the community behind an opinionated method for organizing Vector's configuration, making it easy for users to split up their configuration files and collaborate with others on their team.
 ### User Experience

 - When loading Vector's configuration using `--config-dir` (let say `--config-dir /etc/vector`), every type of component (`sources`, `transforms`, `sinks` but also `enrichment_tables` and `tests`) can be declared in subfolders, in seperate files, with there filenames being their component ID.